-Dr. Alejandro Soto-Gutiérrez is an Associate Professor (Tenured) in the Department of Pathology at the University of Pittsburgh.
+Dr. Alejandro Soto-Gutiérrez is a Full Professor (Tenured) in the Department of Pathology at the University of Pittsburgh.
 He is also an affiliated faculty member of the McGowan Institute, Children’s Hospital of Pittsburgh of UPMC, and the Thomas E. Starzl Transplantation Institute (STI).
 Prior to this he was a Surgery Research Fellow with the Department of Surgery at Massachusetts General Hospital, Harvard Medical School, and the Shriners Hospitals for Children in Boston.
 Dr. Soto-Gutiérrez earned his medical degree at the University of Guadalajara, Mexico.
 While working on his doctorate, he completed a Surgical Fellowship at the Department of Surgery of Okayama University Graduate School of Medicine and Dentistry, Japan, where he wrote his dissertation on liver tissue engineering.

 He won the 2008 Clinical Research Award for a Post-Graduate Fellow in Transplantation from the New England Organ Bank, the 2009 Thomas E. Starzl, MD Postdoctoral Research Award from the American Liver Foundation, the 2012 Faculty Development Award from the American Society of Transplantation, the 2013 Competitive Medical Research Fund Program Award from UPMC Health System, the 2016 (UPP)/UPMC Academic Foundation Research Grant, and The Pittsburgh Liver Research Liver Center Seed Grant 2016-2017.